svvoii/postgresql_django_docker/README.md

 PGPASSWORD='find it on your neon project dashboard' PGENDPOINTID='this is your neon project ID'
 ```
+**NOTE:** *Restart of the python environment is needed for the new env variables to be available !!*

 **NOTE:** *In this example we use cloud based service offered by [neon](https://console.neon.tech/) which povides the database we need for this project.*
 - Why ? - *It is free for basic use, super easy to setup adatabase, relatively easy to setup connection for our Django project.*